Phytophotodermatitis

-Phytophotodermatitis, also known as berloque dermatitis or margarita photodermatitis, is a cutaneous phototoxic inflammatory reaction resulting from contact with a light-sensitizing botanical agent followed by exposure to ultraviolet light (from the sun, for instance).
+Phytophotodermatitis, also known as berloque dermatitis, margarita photodermatitis, lime disease or lime phytodermatitis is a cutaneous phototoxic inflammatory reaction resulting from contact with a light-sensitizing botanical agent (such as lime juice) followed by exposure to ultraviolet A (UV-A) light (from the sun, for instance).
 Symptoms include erythema, edema, blisters (vesicles and/or bullae), and delayed hyperpigmentation.
 Heat and moisture tend to exacerbate the reaction.

-A reaction may be elicited in any person who has been exposed to adequate amounts of both a photosensitizer and ultraviolet light.
+A reaction may be elicited in any person who has been exposed to adequate amounts of both a photosensitizer and UV-A light.
 Phytophotodermatitis is not an immunologic response; no prior exposure to the photosensitizing agent is required.

-The photosensitizing substances found in phototoxic plants belong to a class of chemical compounds called the furanocoumarins, which are activated by long-wavelength ultraviolet (UVA) light.
+The photosensitizing substances found in phototoxic plants belong to a class of chemical compounds called the furanocoumarins, which are activated by long-wavelength ultraviolet (UV-A) light.
 The most toxic of these organic compounds are the linear furanocoumarins, so called since they exhibit a linear chemical structure.
 Bergapten and xanthotoxin (also known as methoxsalen), two linear furanocoumarins derived from psoralen, are invariably found in plants associated with phytophotodermatitis.